radus28/v7hmenu/README.md

 # v7hmenu
-Horizontal Menu for vtiger 7.
+Horizontal Menu like vtiger6 for vtiger7.
 It has an option to hide horizontal menu.
 Also showing "All" menu

 # Installation